How to grow giant Achatina at home. How to care for snails at home

 • daphnia;

-In no case should you feed the gastropods with salty foods, since salt is a terrible poison for them!
+Under no circumstances should gastropods be fed salty foods, as salt is a terrible poison for them!

-Collect the leftovers of the meal to prevent them from rotting and, as a result, the appearance of midges and mold.
+Collect food leftovers to prevent them from rotting and, as a result, the appearance of midges and mold.

 Collect feces not only on the surface of the soil, but also inside.